-Assessors must assess the candidate for safety whilst they are warming up for jumping (if not seen them ride in the dressage unit).
+Jump only candidates: Assessors must assess the candidate for safety whilst they are warming up for jumping (if not seen them ride in the dressage unit).

 Candidates may be asked to withdraw from the jumping unit at any time during the session.
-If the assessor has seen a candidate in the Stage 3 Ride Dressage and has assessed that they are unsafe to continue to the jumping, they may be asked to retire before continuing on to the Stage 3 Ride Jump.
+If the assessor has seen a candidate in the Stage 3 Ride Dressage and has assessed that they are unsafe to continue to the jumping, the candidate is not permitted to continue to the jumping and must be withdrawn.
 The candidate must only be asked to retire for safety reasons not for technical ability.
-Candidates who have been assessed in the Ride Dressage assessment as not being competent technically and are therefore unsuccessful but are considered to be safe to continue to the jump assessment, may be allowed to do so at the discretion of the assessor and the centre coordinator.
+Candidates who have been assessed in the Ride Dressage assessment as not being competent technically and are marked as 'fail' but are considered to be safe to continue to the jump assessment, may be allowed to do so at the discretion of the assessor.
+Only those candidates who, in the opinion of the assessors on the day, are considered safe to jump with regard to their effective control of the horse and their own balance and security in the saddle, will be invited to progress to the cross-country section of the assessment.

-Candidates will be able to prepare for and ride a horse over a course of show jumps up to 1m/3ft 3ins and a cross-country course up to 0.91m/3ft in a confident, secure, balanced and independent position, taking the welfare of the horse into consideration.
-Only those candidates, who in the opinion of the assessors on the day, are considered safe show jumping with regard to their effective control of the horse and their own balance and security in the saddle, will be invited to progress to the cross-country section of the assessment.
+Candidates will be able to prepare for and ride a horse over a course of show jumps up to 90cm and a cross-country course up to 80cm.
+Riding forward, with a secure, balanced and independent position, taking the welfare of the horse into consideration.

-It is paramount that the rider works in a balanced position that does not hinder the horse, impede its balance or have a detrimental effect on its way of going.
+It is paramount that the rider works in a balanced position that does not hinder the horse, impede the horse's balance or have a detrimental effect on their way of going.
 The rider should work in harmony with the horse, showing respect and consideration for the horse and other riders.